 The New York Times reports that Peters was captured in videos shared online alongside Fuentes and Tate, in which the three men chanted along to the Ye track “Heil Hitler.”

 Peters claims to have been “looksmaxxing” his appearance since the age of 14.
-In an interview with The New York Times published in February, Peters revealed that he had injected and ingested dozens of substances, including testosterone replacement therapy, to “ascend,” which is a looksmaxxing term for becoming more handsome.
+In an interview with The New York Times published in February, he revealed that he had injected and ingested dozens of substances, including testosterone replacement therapy, to “ascend,” which is a looksmaxxing term for becoming more handsome.

 Peters, from Hoboken, New Jersey, is the son of a businessman and a stay-at-home mom.

-At school, Peters reportedly struggled with small talk, social cues and low self-esteem.
+At school, he reportedly struggled with small talk, social cues and low self-esteem.
 He would spend time on Photoshop, readjusting his image to imagine what his face would look like after his desired surgeries.

 While Peters has never been diagnosed with an autism spectrum disorder, he frequently refers to himself as an “autist.”
 He calls his way of seeing the world a “gift.”

+Peters’s suspected overdose comes just weeks after he was taken into custody by Osceola County authorities on one count of battery.
+He was released after paying a bail bond of $1,000.
 The arrest came a day before the Florida Fish and Wildlife Conservation Commission announced in a statement that it had launched an investigation into a viral clip involving an alligator.

 Under Florida Statute 379.409, it is illegal to kill, injure, possess or capture an alligator unless an individual is authorized to do so.
 Attempting to kill or injure alligators is also strictly prohibited.